OctopusDeploy/blog/blog/2020-01/k8s-dashboards/index.md

 Konstellate is not so much a Kubernetes dashboard as a tool for creating, linking and visualizing Kubernetes resources.

-The main canvas allows you to add new Kubernetes resources like Deployments, Services And Ingresses.
-A dynamic user interface allows you to build up the YAML description of these resources, exposing the valid child properties with an associated description.
+The main canvas allows you to add new Kubernetes resources like Deployments, Services and Ingresses.
+A dynamic user interface allows you to build up the YAML description of these resources, exposing the available child properties with an associated description.

 ![](konstellate2.png "width=500")
 ![](konstellate3.png "width=500")